-The different levels of automation and different possibilities of human intervention requiring different crew interfaces, ranging from a simple Remote Pilot Station to a full Mission Control Center.
+The different levels of automation and different possibilities of human intervention require different crew interfaces, ranging from a simple Remote Pilot Station to a full Mission Control Center.

-Different regulatory concepts on how to ensure the technical safety of the crew interface are currently under development.
+Different regulatory concepts regarding the safety requirements of the crew interface are currently under development.

-Regardless of how technical safety is ensured, some basic requirements should be taken into account to enable the crew to fulfil their task.
+Regardless of how safety is addressed, some basic requirements should be taken into account to enable the crew to fulfil their task.

-Due to the varieties of crew interfaces, the different regulatory approaches and the basic requirements applicable regardless of regulatory concepts, this Subpart G in Annex B for MSO is separated in two sections for the crew interface and/or interfaces to other essential systems and equipment ensuring the safe operation of all participants in the operational system.
+Due to the varieties of crew interfaces, the different regulatory approaches and the basic requirements applicable regardless of regulatory concepts, this Subpart G in Annex B for MSO is separated in two sections:

-- Subpart G1 for the UA segment of the interface and/or interfaces to other essential systems and equipment - Subpart G2 for the remote segment of the interface and/or interfaces to other essential systems and equipment
+- Section G1 for the UA segment of the interface and/or interfaces to other essential systems and equipment - Section G2 for the remote segment of the interface and/or interfaces to other essential systems and equipment

-SUBPART G1 - CREW INTERFACE AND OTHER INFORMATION UA-SEGMENT
+SECTION G1 - CREW INTERFACE AND OTHER INFORMATION - UA-SEGMENT